jain5989/countries/CountryService/Readme.md

 This project has following module ::
 ```
-controller :
-There is one controller CountryController which exposed 2 end points mentioned above
+controller : There is one controller CountryController which exposed 2 end points mentioned above
 model : Model has contry which will send response , country response , convertor
 sercurity: Security Config will take care of user name and pwd
 service : CountryConsumerService and it's implementation which consumes end points from here : https://restcountries.eu/
 CountryServiceApplication : Spring boot starter class

+Idea was to use change Spring Reactive API so output was changed to flux .
+For using functional programming we should use routers and handlers instead of controller but as for this test just Controller is used .
 ```

 Swagger UI :